 Laminates are basically wood-colored plastics that are adhered to the board.
 The plastics and adhesives are all synthetic.
 Veneers are made of MDF and are able to continue off-gassing for up to two years!
 Specifically, the resin binder, urea-formaldehyde.
 If you already have MDF furniture and are suspicious that it might be the cause of some irritating symptoms, such as a sore throat, phlegm, dry eyes, or headaches, here are some questions to ask yourself:

 Not all furniture made with wood is made equal.
 It’s okay to be picky about what kind of wood your furniture is made out of.
 Before you buy that next piece of furniture, think of these hazards.
-MDF, although it may be cheaper or easy to assemble, also comes with some serious drawbacks.
+Although it may be cheaper or easy to assemble, MDF also has some serious drawbacks.
 Here are just a few of those drawbacks:

 As I’ve said before, these bad boys will be off-gassed into your home for months, even years, leaking many of the chemicals that were used in producing it.
 That possibly includes waxes, dyes, urea-formaldehyde, paraffin wax, water-resistant agents, insect-proof agents, and fire retardants.